Published on February 1, 2017 in Childcare

-Editor’s note: Great Start to Quality services, offered by United Way, are available to any registered or licensed in-home or center-based child care facility in Wayne, Oakland and Macomb counties.
+Editor’s note: Great Start to Quality services, offered by United Way, are available to any registered or licensed in-home or center-based child care facility in Macomb, Oakland, Washtenaw and Wayne counties.
 Dial 877-614-7328 to call the Wayne-Oakland-Macomb resource center to speak with a quality improvement specialist.
 After a self-assessment survey is submitted and the facility receives an initial star rating, it is eligible for free consultation services.

 Toys, puppets and books comprise a colorful landscape at Lorna Parks’ home, creating a nurturing environment that delights and inspires the six children enrolled in her House of Joy Child Care.